 - Hourly, salary and fee-based

 How much money does an independent adjuster make each year in regards to salary and hourly rates?
 First thing first, there are no guarantees when it comes to independent adjustments.
 Every company varies from the other, and each state pays differently according to the job.
-However, there is a little industry secret about working with smaller firms, like a Pacesetters or Hartford consultants, that may surprise you.
+However, there is a little industry secret about working with smaller firms, like Pacesetters or Hartford consultants, that may surprise you.
 Smaller companies tend to pay independent adjusters a little bit more.
-Now how much more is hard to determine, but keep in mind, smaller companies may not have as much work as large firms.
+Now how much more is hard to determine, but keep in mind, that smaller companies may not have as much work as large firms.

-State farm and Allstate are the two biggest insurance companies.
-It is believed that State farm owns sixty percent of the market, whereas, All-state about half of that.
+State Farm and Allstate are the two biggest insurance companies.
+It is believed that State farm owns sixty percent of the market, whereas, Allstate about half of that.
 Although it is said that both together own sixty% of the market share yet state farm is twice as big as All-state.

-Here is the second thing you should note, you might be working on hourly or you could be on a salary basis.
+Here is the second thing you should note, you might be working hourly or you could be on a salary basis.
 If you are a salary-based worker, you are not worried about the deployments.
 But if you are hourly, you might not have the rope or your harness certifications.
 So, you are making a certain amount of verses.

 You might be with the property, rope, and harness certificate so you are going to get paid a little bit more because of that.
 You also might have decided to be paid on a fee basis.
 And with the fee base, you get a percentage of each claim.